 Origin & Cultural Significance

 The two Congos are neighbors, and while they somehow have the same names, people have a different name for them.
-Democratic Republic of Congo is Congo-Kinshasa, while Republic of Congo is called Congo-Brazzaville.
+Democratic Republic of Congo is known as Congo-Kinshasa, while Republic of Congo is often called Congo-Brazzaville.

 The two share a lot of history and culture together.
-They have the same language, natural resources, and cuisine.
+They have the same language, natural resources and a similar cuisine.

-This is the reason they also share the same national dish, which is Poulet Moambe.
+This is the reason they also share the same national dish, moambe chicken.
 As mentioned, Moambe is a fairly easy dish to prepare with only a few ingredients.